Cancellation and refunds

 - Contact the developer using the form or visit their website.

-To check whether you paid for your app using Google Wallet, sign in to Google Wallet and see if the app order appears in your Purchase History.
+To check whether you paid for your app using Google Payments, sign in to Google Payments and see if the app order appears in your Purchase History.

 Check the status of your refund

-Sign in to Google Wallet to check your refund.
-When the seller refunds your order, you will get an email confirmation and your Wallet account will be updated.Trouble getting your refund
+Sign in to Google Payments to check your refund.
+When the seller refunds your order, you will get an email confirmation and your Payments account will be updated.Trouble getting your refund

 Refunds will be credited to the credit or debit card you used to buy your item.
 If your bank declines the refund, the reason may be:

 - You need to add a new payment method.